 - 1. Day, month and year are precisely coded; we have good information on the event. - 2.
 Day is assigned; month and year are precisely coded.
 The assigned date can either be one of several events that can be classified as the first; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3.
 Day is unknown; month and year are precisely coded.
 The day is known to be in a given month, but we are missing information on an exact date.
-Day is then set to the first day of the month. - 4.
+Day is then set to the last day of the month. - 4.
 Month is assigned; year is coded precisely.
-Day is set as the first day of the assigned month. - 5.
+Day is set as the last day of the assigned month. - 5.
 Day and month are unknown, year is coded precisely.
-Day and month are set as the 1 January of the coded year. - 6.
+Day and month are set as the 31 December of the coded year. - 6.
 Year is assigned.
 There is a wide disagreement between different sources, so that not even year can be coded precisely.
-The start year is assigned based on subjective judgment. - 7.
+The start year is assigned based on subjective judgment.
+Day and month are set as the 31 December of the coded year. - 7.
 Year is missing.
-No information on the start date is available; Startdate is set to 1 January of the first year recorded in the conflict.
+No information on the start date is available; Startdate is set to 31 December of the first year recorded in the conflict.

-&lt;sup>9 In earlier versions of the dataset the Startdate was assigned a new value whenever there was a complete change on side B. Departing from the new Startdate users could break a conflict up into different periods.
+In earlier versions of the dataset the Startdate was assigned a new value whenever there was a complete change on side B. Departing from the new Startdate users could break a conflict up into different periods.
 However, with the introduction of episodes in the UCDP/PRIO dataset (see Section 3.16) and with the launching of the new UCDP Dyadic dataset this became redundant.